Subject-Matter Competency Requirement

 • Have been taken for academic credit (earned units)

-Below you will find links to worksheets UCLA TEP has created by credential area.
+Below are links to worksheets that UCLA TEP has created based on credential area.
 We are reviewing coursework only for students admitted to UCLA TEP who accept their admission.

 4. Meeting Subject-Matter Competency via Subject Matter Preparation Program